-The Board's management manages investments in the cash and cash equivalents sector with consideration for the liquidity requirements of the Funds, including ensuring sufficient funds are available to meet withdrawals.
+We manage investments in the cash and cash equivalents sector with consideration for the liquidity requirements of the Funds, including ensuring sufficient funds are available to meet withdrawals.

 The Committee assesses the Funds' investment performance in the Cash and Cash Equivalents sector by reference to the S&P/NZX 90 Day Bank Bill Index over rolling periods of three months, one year, three years, five years and ten years.
 In addition, the Committee compares performance to the median manager return for cash and cash equivalents reported in the MJW Investments Survey.